GUITAR BRANDING MARKET STUDY

 They are conditioned to withstand a lifetime of bumps, bruises and scrapes – and most importantly, playing. (read a blog on the iRig pedals here)

 The history of the guitar branding manufacturer is important.

-Nobody wants a guitar if they know its truss rod is going to bend to the point of being unplayable or if its bridge comes flying off due to faulty gluing.
-What buyers want is a beautiful instrument that they can share with their friends as well as one they can make beautiful music with.
+Nobody wants a guitar if they know its truss rod is going to bend to the point of collapse or if its bridge comes flying off due to faulty gluing.
+What a buyer wants is a beautiful instrument that they can make beautiful music wit

-Therefore, the legacy of the manufacturer in creating guitars that are durable, trustworthy and elegant is important.
+Thus, the legacy of the manufacturer is important.

 Celebrity endorsements of the guitar

-But there positive examples, including Michael Jordan and the Air Jordans that defined Nike as being about winning.
+But there are positive examples, including Michael Jordan and the Air Jordan’s that defined Nike as being about winning.

 Blending heritage with celebrity